RoiShabi/cpu-perf-docs/atomics.md

 ### Atomic Instructions
 #### Atomic Instructions - Why?
 We are already familliar with some CPU instructions, like load & store, add, xor.
 A race condition might occur when using them to communicate between threads.
 In the following 2 examples we are going to see real world scenarios where threads may corrupt each other by racing on the same resource.
+> In the examples, we use OOS instruction to describe instruction Out Of Scope instruction/value, meaning the code is before, or after, the scope of the assembly

 ##### Example 1
 In the next example, 2 threads are going to run the `print_until_limit()` method.
 The expected result is, 2 threads print the string for total amount of `limit' lines